andymcgunagle/twilio-express-postgresql/README.md

 ## Database

-- Open a terminal window, the create a database: `createdb name_of_database`
+- Open a terminal instance and create a database: `createdb name_of_database`

 - Run each block in the `twilio_express_postgresql_db@localhost.session.sql` file to create tables in the PostgreSQL database.